 The rise of the mega-federal-state resulted in a dramatic increase in the size of corporations.
 It is always easier for a huge top down government in Washington D.C. to interact with and regulate a few corporations rather than hundreds of corporations.
-Economies of scale are generally greatly overrated, but one area where economies of scales really exist is in government lobbying - bigger corporations can afford lobbyists to write the laws that serve their interests.
+Economies of scale are generally overrated, but one area where economies of scale really exist is in government lobbying -- bigger corporations can afford lobbyists to write the laws that serve their interests.

 The U.S. government appointed several 'Nationally Recognized Credit Rating Organizations'.
-These three main agencies for many years dictated top-down control on the price of capital for American businesses.
-Naturally, big corporations are highly favored.
-If you are Starbucks, you get extremely cheap credit.
-Note also that thanks to government control of the interest rate, the interest rate has generally been lower than the rate of monetary inflation.
-Thus these favored, highly rated corporations essentially get free money.
+For many years, these three agencies dictated top-down control on the price of capital for American businesses.
+Naturally, big corporations are highly favored and get very cheap credit.
+And thanks to various other mechanisms of the government controlling the interest rate and pushing up inflation, at some points, credit is practically free.
 Starbucks uses that cheap credit to buy up the choice real estate.
-It's coffee sucks, but that doesn't matter, few local operators can out bid subsidized Starbucks for a hot corner location.
+Its coffee is lousy, but that does not matter, few local operators can out bid Starbucks for a hot corner location.

 Ever wonder why glasses at Lenscrafter costs $300?
-Luxotica owns every single major brand - and has purchased many of the chain lens stores.
+Luxotica owns every single major brand -- and has purchased many of the chain glasses stores.
 This gives it enormous power to set prices.
 If a local store sells discount frames, Luxotica will threaten to pull all of its products from the store, ruining the shop.

 My region has among the highest medical costs in the world.
 One reason is because the major hospitals banded together for the purposes of price collusion.
 When insurers refused to give into the hospitals demands for increased reimbursements, the hospitals dropped the insurer.
 Enrollees rebelled, the bargaining power of the combined hospital network was too great, and the insurers had to give in.

 These oligopolistic mega-corporations present an enormous problem.
-They make money not primarily from producing awesome products, but rather by manipulating regulatory procedures, long standing relationships, and rent-seeking.
+They make money not primarily from producing awesome products, but rather by manipulating regulatory procedures and rent-seeking.
 As a result, there is a lack of internal pressure focusing the organization on producing great products.
 Instead the main activity of people in the organization is towards personal enrichment and empire building.
 Furthermore, these organizations are fundamentally too large for effective management.
 The end game is a nation of Dilberts.

 Variation #4: Productive enterprises are blocked and stymied by misguided regulation.

 For centuries the price of energy dropped.
 Inventors developed ways to replace wood with coal, whale oil with crude oil.
 But since 1970 this progression has stopped.
-The natural successor energy source - nuclear - has been halted.
-Nuclear power has dangers, but the fear of these problems was so great that development in solving safety problems was basically halted 4.
+All further investment the natural successor energy source -- nuclear -- was abandoned.
+4.

 Much debate has spewed forth about the fact that rises in the costs of living have nearly outstripped the rise in median income.
 One reason for this great stagnation, is that cheap products have been outlawed forcing people to buy expensive products.
 The Chevrolet Spark costs around $7,000 U.S. dollars new in Chile, but it's not street legal at that price and specifications in the U.S.

 Want to open a cheap walk in health clinic?
 You can't fight city hall.
 Want to open up a doctor owned specialty clinics where you can perform cheaper surgery in a safe environment?
 The big hospitals will gang up to shut you down.
 Want to start a doctor run health network?
 The insurance companies will lobby to ban you.
-Want to start an insurance company that offers lower premiums because it takes advantage of scientific evidence to only cover treatments that look promising?
-Tough cookies - regulations explicitly state what you have to cover.
+Want to start an insurance company that offers lower premiums because it only covers treatments that are shown to actually work?
+Tough cookies -- regulations explicitly state what you have to cover.

-Want to start an architectural grad school that costs $5k a year instead of $40k?
+Want to start an architectural grad school that costs $5,000 a year instead of $40,000?
 You'll never get accredited.
-Look at the accreditation standards, notice how many of the standards are subjective matters of having enough resources and qualified faculty (aka Ph-D's).
-Then notice that the people doing the accreditation are backed by the power of the existing architectural schools.
-A true low cost competitor has zero chance of gaining accreditation.
+Look at the accreditation standards, notice how many of the standards are subjective matters of having enough resources and qualified faculty (aka PhD's).
+Then note that the people doing the accreditation are backed by the power of the existing architectural schools.
+A true low cost competitor has little chance of gaining accreditation.

 Variation #5: Seville Disease has wiped out the manufacturing base

 The American manufacturing base was once the envy of the world.
-Cities from San Jose to Detroit, from St. Louis to New Haven, hummed with the work of clock makers, furniture crafters, car makers, and chip fabricators.
+Cities from San Jose to Detroit, from St. Louis to New Haven, hummed with the work of clock makers, furniture makers, car manufactors, and chip fabricators.
 Now hundreds of thousands of factories have folded.
 The blight first hit makers of toys and trinkets.
-But now production of high tech goods such as circuit boards, memory chips, and LCD displays have packed up and gone over seas.
-My dad worked at Bell Labs for three decades designing telecommunications equipment.
+From there it spread.
+Production of high tech goods such as circuit boards, memory chips, and LCD displays have packed up and gone over seas.
+My father worked at Bell Labs for three decades designing telecommunications equipment.
 As he winded down his last few years, he trained a Chinese team to take his place, rather than training Americans.